Truly Maudlin Music means general musical nattering, current and historic.

 I do music, ranging from solo concerts to the madness of Lord of

 - the twisted brainchild of Tolkien artist Ted Nasmith

-and Tolkien professor
+and retired Tolkien professor

-of "Like A Rolling Ring" - or classic Dylan slammed into Tolkien... you get the idea.
+performance of "Like A Rolling Ring" - or classic Dylan slammed into Tolkien... you get the idea.

 It contains the following original material:

 an uptempo Christmas song.
 The African Children's Choir used my tracks and put their own charming vocals on top of it on several

 of their albums, circa 1990.
 Perry Nunley says it makes him miss his balloon pants.

 all that sensitive singer-songwriter stuff.
 I played acoustic guitar; Dave Coy played fretless bass.